Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Methodology

 \subsubsection{Comment-Level Emotion Annotation}

-To identify how audiences emotionally responded to misfortunes, we next annotated a randomly sampled set of 1,000 post–comment pairs.
-Annotators labeled each comment as toxic, sympathetic, neutral, or unknown.
-Annotators were instructed to follow the following annotation guide: \begin{itemize} \item Toxic: comments contain insults, harassment, hate, or harmful language. \item Sympathetic: comments express empathy, support, or kindness toward the post or its author. \item Neutral: Comments that are too neither toxic nor sympathetic; factual, indifferent, or unrelated. \item Unknown: Comments that are too unclear, ambiguous, or insufficient information to classify. \end{itemize}

-We also provided two examples for each category.
-Since every post involves some form of misfortune, annotators were instructed to focus on how the commenter reacts.
-In other words, annotators are asked to judge the comment's tone in response to the post, while considering subtler aspects of the comment such as sarcasm or emoji usage.
-If the intent was not obvious, annotators were instructed to choose the ``unknown'' category.
+We annotated 1,000 randomly sampled post--comment pairs.
+Because every post involves some form of misfortune, annotators focused on how the commenter reacts, attending to sarcasm and emoji usage.
+Each comment was labeled as: \textit{toxic} (insults, harassment, hate, or harmful language), \textit{sympathetic} (empathy, support, or kindness), \textit{neutral} (factual, indifferent, or unrelated), or \textit{unknown} (too ambiguous to classify).
+Two examples per category were provided.

-Each pair was initially annotated by three independent raters; disagreements were resolved by two additional annotators using majority voting.
-Of the 1000 post-comment pairs, 900 reached a majority consensus.
-These pairs were then used for the training, validation, and testing of our classifier.
-The fine-tuned classifier was utilized for classifying all collected pairs of post-comment across three countries and over ten years.
-Informed consent was obtained from all human annotators.
+Each pair was independently annotated by three raters; disagreements were resolved by two additional annotators via majority voting.
+Of the 1,000 pairs, 900 reached consensus and were used for training, validation, and testing of the classifier.
+Informed consent was obtained from all annotators.